 At 10:30 a.m., the north building of the twin towers collapsed.
-Only six people in the World Trade Center towers at the time of their collapse survived.
+Only 18 people in the World Trade Center towers at the time of the collapse survived.
+Most were with a group of FDNY firefighters in the North Tower’s Stairwell B, which remained intact.
+One woman survived after the stairs she was rushing down disintegrated around her.
 Almost 10,000 others were treated for injuries, many severe.

 Meanwhile, a fourth California-bound plane—United Flight 93—was hijacked about 40 minutes after leaving Newark Liberty International Airport in New Jersey.
 Because the plane had been delayed in taking off, passengers on board learned of events in New York and Washington via cell phone and Airfone calls to the ground.

 Knowing that the aircraft was not returning to an airport as the hijackers claimed, a group of passengers and flight attendants planned an insurrection.